OriginalDaemon/datacat/scripts/README.md

 .\scripts\run-web.ps1
 ```

-This will build the web UI binary (if not already built) and start it.
-The web UI will be available at `http://localhost:8080`
+This will build the web UI binary (if not already built), start it, and automatically open your browser to `http://localhost:8080`

 **Note:** The web UI requires the server to be running at `http://localhost:9090`